SamJS23/WADS-TA-1/README.md

 What does the future hold for microservices in web development?
 The future of microservices involves continued evolution and adaptation to emerging technologies like serverless computing and edge computing.
 The flexibility of microservices makes them well-suited to tackle the challenges of web development.
 Are microservices suitable for all web development projects?
 Microservices are not a one-size-fits-all solution.
 Their adoption should align with the specific needs of your project, your team’s expertise, and your organizational culture.
-Consider your requirements before choosing a development architecture
+Consider your requirements before choosing a development architecture.